 Live event viewers are also more likely to engage with the live event itself, as they are increasingly likely to attend the session around 10-15 minutes beforehand, download PDFs related to the event, and research relevant topics after the event.

-However, when it comes to on-demand content, there is a marked difference in terms of the average minutes viewed by an audience.
+However, when it comes to on-demand webinars, there is a marked difference in terms of the average minutes viewed by an audience.

-When looking at the data, we can see that people attending live events are viewing almost 4 times more content on average, compared to on-demand:
+When looking at the data, we can see that people attending live events are viewing almost 4 times more webinar content on average, compared to on-demand webinars:

 So what exactly does this mean for you?
 Well, like so much about webinars, it depends.